We hope you find the brief answers below helpful.

 Contributions to Traditional IRAs result in a tax deduction for your tax return now, and when the investment grows, it grows tax-deferred.
 Then, during retirement years, you pay tax on every dollar you withdraw from that investment, because you’ve not yet paid any tax on the principal or the earnings.

 Contributions to Roth IRAs do not result in a tax deduction for your tax return now, but when the investment grows, it grows tax-free.
 Then during retirement years, you can pull dollars out of that investment without paying any tax at all on any amount distributed from that account.
+In order to pull out tax-free, you must be 59 ½ years old and the account must have been held for five years to avoid a penalty.

 Q: Do you offer life insurance?